Club Atlético Welcome

-Club Atlético Welcome or simply Welcome is an Uruguayan basketball club in Montevideo, member of the Uruguayan Basketball Federation.
+Club Atlético Welcome or simply Welcome is a Uruguayan basketball club in Montevideo, member of the Uruguayan Basketball Federation.
 It was founded on 13 October 1926.
-Welcome, recently promoted to the Uruguayan Basketball League (LUB) getting the second direct ascent in 2014.
+Welcome, and promoted to the Uruguayan Basketball League (LUB) getting the second direct ascent in 2014.
 Its headquarters and metropolitan stage called "Estadio Oscar Magurno" is on the street Emilio Frugoni 924 corner Gonzalo Ramirez, in Parque Rodó neighborhood.

 History

 With nine titles to its credit, Club Atlético Welcome is one of the most successful basketball clubs in the country.
 Along with Club Atlético Aguada y Club Atlético Atenas holds the record with four consecutive national championships obtained in the case of Welcome from 1997 to 2000.